Brexit: Luxembourg says UK could nominate MEPs to facilitate new referendum

 “So this could be a second chance.
 Why not?”

-Reporting by Tom Miles; Editing by Catherine Evans/Mark Heinrich
+Reporting by Tom Miles; Editing by Catherine Evans and Mark Heinrich